The Tennessee Bicentennial Bells [part 1]

 The larger of two similar instruments collectively housed in 50 individual cylindrical towers arranged in two concentric circles; played from the lower keyboard of a 2-manual electric console or from a traditional keyboard with velocity-sensitive electric action, both housed in a round room to the southwest of the circle.
 One set of bells has bronze clappers, the other has cast iron.
 (Which?)

-Electric-keyboard carillon of 48 bells Pitch of heaviest bell is unknown Transposition is unknown Keyboard range: C C / NONE There is one missing bass semitone The whole instrument was installed in 1999 with bells made by Petit & Fritsen Year of latest technical information source is 2000
+Hybrid-keyboard carillon of 48 bells Pitch of heaviest bell is unknown Transposition is unknown Keyboard range: C C / NONE There is one missing bass semitone The whole instrument was installed in 1999 with bells made by Petit & Fritsen Auxiliary mechanisms: EB Tower details: Height of console: 0 meters above ground Height of lowest level of bells: (unknown) Height of highest level of bells: (unknown) Belfry openness: 98% Year of latest technical information source is 2000*Links:

 Explanations of page format and keyboard range are available.